JonAbrams/signals-react-safe/README.md

 # signals-react-safe

-[Signals](@preact/signals) is a state management library from the Preact team.
+[Signals]([@preact/signals](https://github.com/preactjs/signals)) is a state management library from the Preact team.

-The team provides a react compatibility library (signals-react)[@preact/signals-react], but it comes with a very large downside: It alters React's internals.
+The team provides a react compatibility library (signals-react)[[@preact/signals-react](https://github.com/preactjs/signals/tree/main/packages/react)], but it comes with a very large downside: It alters React's internals.
 This is a [big no-no](https://github.com/facebook/react/issues/26704#issuecomment-1522044060) for mainting compatibility with future versions of React, creating risk for your project.
-It also broke compatibility with [Next.js](https://nextjs.org/), which is a pretty good and popular React framework.
+It also breaks compatibility with [Next.js](https://nextjs.org/), which is a pretty good and popular React framework.

+This library still lets you get the biggest benefit of Signals.
+When you render a signal directly within your JSX/TSX it creates a text node that updates when the signal updates, skipping the re-render of the component you render it within.

 ## Usage Example